MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 Activation mode: toggle

-The Tablet is viewed by many as one of the more useful Equippables because you can make attach a [WebSlate](../webcontent.md) to its screen, and then reap all the benefits of having a WebSlate that you can move around the scene with.
+The Tablet is viewed by many as one of the more useful Equippables because you can attach buttons or a [WebSlate](../webcontent.md) to its screen and then move around the scene with it.
 When you pick up the Tablet, you hold it out in front of you chest high.
 You click once to raise the Tablet up to eye level, and then click again to lower it back to its initial position.

 ![Screen shot of an avatar holding the Tablet.](../../../media/enhance-your-environment/equips-in-detail/019-tablet.png)